 NSA offers a unique, single integrative program for associate’s and bachelor’s degrees, eschewing the typical divisions into distinct “majors” and “minors.”
 The result is a truly liberal arts education on the Classical Greek model.
 It does diversify at the graduate level, offering Master’s degrees in Theology and Letters and Classical Christian Studies.
 Students intent on graduate school, or who prefer holistic rather than vocational training, can suit their tastes at NSA.

 NSA has only TRACS accreditation, thus undercutting some of the academic prestige otherwise commanded by their stark Classical curriculum.
 The school is tiny, with only 181 students, and a single building as its campus.
 The tuition is also small, at $12,100–or $17,500 with room, board, and fees.

 Despite its underwhelming campus, youth, and narrow range, the school was named among the top 50 conservative schools by the Intercollegiate Studies Institute (ISI) and was on the Super Scholar top-10 list of “Best Colleges for Homeschoolers.”

 Originally founded in the late 19th century by revivalist Dwight L. Moody as a Bible study and evangelism society, Moody Bible Institute has blossomed into one of the most widely recognized Christian schools in the world.

-Based in Chicago, Moody now has over 4,000 students, degree programs in more than two dozen fields of study, and three online degrees.
+Based in Chicago, Moody now has 3,545 students, with degree programs in more than two dozen fields of study, and three online degrees.